I’m looking for…

-Ultreia St Jacques, Raul Perez, Bierzo, Spain 2020
+Ultreia St Jacques, Raul Perez, Bierzo, Spain 2023

-Ultreia St Jacques, Raul Perez, Bierzo, Spain 2020
+Ultreia St Jacques, Raul Perez, Bierzo, Spain 2023

-“Saint Jacques is by far the most important wine I make.” - Raúl Pérez.
+“Saint Jacques is by far the most important wine I make.”- Raúl Pérez.

 An astonishing value Mencia from one of Spain’s most important (and hairy) winemakers, Raúl Pérez.
-It pours a bright, glossy, crimson colour and the appearance seems to translate into flavour, as the palate evokes shiny purple- and blue-skinned fruits (damsons, blueberries, blackcurrants) with succulent acids, pomegranate juice and a hint of cherry blossom.
+It pours a bright, glossy, crimson colour and the appearance seems to translate into flavour, as the palate evokes shiny purple- and blue-skinned fruits (damsons, blueberries, blackcurrants) with succulent acids, black pepper and a hint of cherry blossom.
 There’s a seamless feel to the polished fruit and you can really taste the quality of the harvest, which is clearly the winemaker’s intention, as there is no oak flavour.
 It’s vibrant and beautifully supple with fine-grained tannins and a hint of cool graphite, which elevates the fruit.
 Raul makes some stunning ‘single vineyard’ expressions of Mencia, which have a bit more structure than this blend from old vineyards on different soils, but if you want to get beneath the skin of a grape, a winemaker and a region, then this is your backstage pass.
-13.5% alc.
-Drink now-2026.
+13% alc.
+Drink now-2030.

 Organic farming